AhmedManan/Manual_Test_RFL_BestBuy/README.md

 # RFL Best Buy User Management Module Test Report

 Welcome to the Test Report for the RFL Best Buy User Management Module.
-This document provides a comprehensive overview of the testing process, test metrics, SQA (Software Quality Assurance) mind map, test cases, and bug reports related to the User Management Module.
+This document provides a comprehensive overview of the testing process, test metrics, SQA Mind Map, Test Cases, and Bug Reports related to the User Management Module.

 ## Table of Contents
 - [Introduction](#introduction)